Updated on August 21, 2025

 Hiring decision-makers should make sure the candidates they are considering are the best fit for the company’s culture and goals.

-During this phase, hiring decision-makers should also consider the full scope of the candidate’s experience.
+During this phase, it's important to consider the full scope of the candidate’s experience.
 Too often, employers place an outsized emphasis on hard skills, which can cause them to pass on candidates who may be a great fit.

 Instead, consider a candidate’s soft and transferable skills for a better picture of how they may adapt and perform.
-One survey found that 94% of employers believe that effective skills evaluation is a better predictor of employee success than resumes.
+As AI becomes more integrated into all facets of work, these human-centric skills are becoming increasingly important.
+In fact, in a recent list of fastest-growing skills, soft skills like conflict mitigation, adaptability and innovative thinking were among the most in demand.
 Being open to workers with strong soft skills or transferable skill sets can prevent hiring decision-makers from overlooking qualified candidates.

 Evaluating the learnings from 2024 will support 2025 September surge hiring effects and strategies.
 It will provide hiring decision-makers even more time to identify tentative lead time and time-to-hire for highly specialized or niche skillsets.
 A staffing or talent solutions partner can support you in charting a path forward for planning future contingent workforce needs.